-EF: K — you're the one responsible for sending Hobart "More Filling Than Berries" in 2019.
-It's an excerpt from a novel, and it's an excerpt that isn't just beautiful, it's beautifully patient with its empathy, too.
+EF: K — "More Filling Than Berries"excerpt from a novel, and it's an excerpt that isn't just beautiful, it's beautifully patient with its empathy, too.
 You can't not see it when you read it.

 There are so many ways in which we could begin, so I'll just fire a hodgepodge of questions your way and let you pick your favorite: where do pages like these begin?
 What does it mean to you to 'sink into character?'
 What does it mean to be patient or to grant patience to a character or a place or a way of speaking or seeing the world?
 What happens when empathy or patience expands its focus to include more than one person at a time?

 KH: I think I draw from place and combined experiences more than anything else.
 “More Filling Than Berries” is an excerpt from a novel manuscript that I hope will become my debut.
 In this excerpt, we’re hearing from Ophelia—one of three narrators in the manuscript.
 I like to think of each narrator as an extension of myself, a certain part of me that I pull from and make whole.
 Ophelia explores my evaluation of love, my hesitation and also yearning for it.